knative/serving/community/REVIEWING.md

-Because reviewers are often the first points of contact between new members of the community and can therefore significantly impact the first impression of the Elafros community, reviewers are especially important in shaping the community.
+Because reviewers are often the first points of contact between new members of the community and can therefore significantly impact the first impression of the Knative community, reviewers are especially important in shaping the community.
 Reviewers are highly encouraged to review the [code of conduct](CODE-OF-CONDUCT.md) and are strongly encouraged to go above and beyond the code of conduct to promote a collaborative and respectful community.